 To be classified as a graduate student in the University, the student must be admitted to the graduate program and registered as a Predoctoral Resident student either on a full-time or part-time basis on campus.
-Students may not be simultaneously enrolled at another university.
+Students may not be simultaneously enrolled in a degree-seeking program at any another university.

 Once students begin their graduate course of study toward a degree, they must complete a minimum of two consecutive semesters of registration as a full-time, resident graduate student (if they are PhDs or KSAS Master’s), or two semesters of registration as a full-time, resident graduate student (if they are WSE Master’s).

 To qualify for resident status, a student is generally working on campus and/or working on their degree fulltime remotely (by program permission) with no other obligations and working toward fulfilling the requirements for the degree.
 ‘Residency’ refers to the exclusivity and singular focus of a student’s time and effort in pursuit of their degree.
 The Chair of the department/program or appropriate designated faculty determines, for each of its students, what constitutes a program of full-time or part-time study.
 In order to be registered full-time, a student must engage in a full-time program of courses, seminars and/or research approved by the Chair of the department/program or appropriate designated faculty.
 While the University does not define full-time in terms of credits, courses, or any other such unit, as of Summer 2016, the Whiting School of Engineering mandates a credit minimum for graduate full time status: